 Zenzl Mühsam confirmed the death of her husband to his friend, Rudolf Rocker: "I have to talk to you.
 On July 16, my Erich was buried at Waldfriedhof Dahlem.
 I was not allowed to go to the funeral, because my relatives were afraid.
 I was the only living witness, apart from his comrades in prison, who saw him being tortured.
 I have seen Erich dead, my dear.
 He looked so beautiful.
 There was no fear on his face; his cold hands were so gorgeous when I kissed them goodbye.
 Every day it becomes clearer to me that I will never talk to Erich again.
 Never.
 I wonder if anyone in this world can comprehend this?
 I am in Prague with friends now.
 I have not found real peace yet, although I am tired, very tired.
 Money is a problem.
 For now, I must remain here.
 The authorities, the police etc. are very good to me."
 (14)

 Zenzl Mühsam left Berlin on 14th July, 1934.
 She travelled to Prague with her nephew Joseph Elfinger, whose father had been sent to Dachau Concentration Camp.
-In January 1935, she published The Ordeal of Erich Mühsam.
+In January 1935, she published The Ordeal of Erich Mühsam, in Moscow.
 The Nazi government reacted to this publication by stripping her of her German citizenship.
 Zenzl relocated from Berlin to Dresden, relatively close to the German border with Czechoslovakia.
 After Dorothy Thompson warned her that she was about to be arrested on 15th July 1934, she moved to Prague before travelling to Moscow on 8th August, 1935.
 (15)

 In the summer of 1938 Zenzl applied for a visa to the United States.
 This was rejected and she was rearrested.
 On 16th September, 1939, she was sentenced to eight years of hard labour for "abusing the Soviet Union's hospitality, and for participating in a counter-revolutionary organization and agitation".
 She spent the Second World War in Camp No.III in Yavas.
 Zenzl was released in November 1946 and exiled to the Novosibirsk district in Siberia.